Friday, 29 April 2011

 Gun Control

-(Click on the photo to see it full size)
+(Click on photo, then open in a new tab to see it full size)

-But back in the 1990s, fisheries biologists determined that stocks had bounced back enough to open the beaches for a day, here and there, with a 15 clam limit.
+But back in the 1990s, fisheries biologists determined that stocks had bounced back enough to open the beaches for a day here and there, with a 15 clam limit.
 When the populations survived that, they authorised a few more openings.
-These days, it's typical to get one weekend per month between October and April.
-But that's no guarantee, and my suspicion is that what with recent development and the Tribe fully exercising its treaty rights, we're going to see fewer openings in the near future.
+These days, we typically get a weekend per month between October and April.
+But it's no guarantee, and my suspicion is that what with development, and the Tribe fully exercising its treaty rights, we'll see fewer digs in the future.

-At any rate, I've seen some winter openings this year with July 4 crowds on the beach.
-And the digging has been harder, and less profitable.
-Especially for an old-schooler like me, who still uses the traditional clam gun and his own hands.
-Sometimes I'm the only guy on the sand with a shovel, surrounded by tube-tuggers like the Seafair Parade.
+But some openings this winter have put July 4 crowds on the beach.
+Digging that intense is harder and less profitable, especially for an old-schooler like me, who still digs with the traditional clam gun and his own hands.
+These days I'm often the only guy on the sand with a shovel, surrounded by tube-tuggers like the Seafair Parade.

-So that's my position.
-Open the beach, ban the tube.
-Make it guns-only from now on, just like back in the day.
+So that's my solution: open the beach, ban the tube.
+Guns-only from now on, just like the day.

 Cereal box prize: